ormsbee/ormsbee.github.io/_posts/2015-07-28-writing-faster-modulestore-tests.md

 ## Overall Takeaway

-Database access is an expensive part of running tests, and the `ModuleStore` is a prime example of that.
+Test data creation and cleanup can be an expensive, and the `ModuleStore` is a prime example of that.
 I hope that `SharedModuleStoreTestCase` can be a useful tool for bringing down test execution times.
 But beyond that, I hope that understanding why it works will allow us to design faster test suites in general.